Data analysis for fraud detection: Unsupervised learning

 In contrast, unsupervised methods don't make use of labelled records.

 Bolton and Hand use Peer Group Analysis and Break Point Analysis applied on spending behaviour in credit card accounts.
 Peer Group Analysis detects individual objects that begin to behave in a way different from objects to which they had previously been similar.
 Another tool Bolton and Hand develop for behavioural fraud detection is Break Point Analysis.
 Unlike Peer Group Analysis, Break Point Analysis operates on the account level.
 A break point is an observation where anomalous behaviour for a particular account is detected.
 Both the tools are applied on spending behaviour in credit card accounts.

 A combination of unsupervised and supervised methods for credit card fraud detection is in Carcillo et al (2019).

+Geolocation

 Available datasets

 A major limitation for the validation of existing fraud detection methods is the lack of public datasets.
 One of the few examples is the Credit Card Fraud Detection dataset made available by the ULB Machine Learning Group.